Transporting Confidential Clinical Records in Laptops:

 - The use of laptop computers must be addressed in the informed consent process, and any potential drawbacks or risks involved must be discussed along with all precautions taken to preserve and protect each counseling client's confidentiality.
 This includes methods used to prevent unauthorized access into one's laptop at home, at work, or elsewhere.

 - There are several ways that therapists may inform their clients and help them make informed consent regarding electronic records and laptops.
 When appropriate, therapists may inform or discuss the issue in person.
 More commonly, Office Policies, which clients receive prior to treatment or in the first session, may include a section on keeping and transporting electronic records.
-(For 59 Essential Clinical Forms, including Office Policies, click here).
+(See our 60 Essential Clinical Forms, including Office Policies.)
 Following is a sample paragraph that may be included:

 E-MAILS, CELL PHONES, COMPUTERS AND FAXES: Note: Make sure that this section reflect your setting, situation, and practices.
 It is very important to be aware that computers and unencrypted e-mail, texts, and e-faxes communication can be relatively easily accessed by unauthorized people and hence can compromise the privacy and confidentiality of such communication.
 E-mails, texts, and e-faxes, in particular, are vulnerable to such unauthorized access due to the fact that servers or communication companies may have unlimited and direct access to all e-mails, texts and e-faxes that go through them.
 While data on (therapist's name)'s laptop is encrypted, e-mails and e-fax are not.
 It is always a possibility that e-faxes, texts, and email can be sent erroneously to the wrong address and computers.
 (Therapist's name)'s laptop is equipped with a firewall, a virus protection and a password, and he backs up all confidential information from his computer on a regular basis onto an encrypted hard-drive.
 Also, be aware that phone messages are transcribed and sent to (therapist's name) via unencrypted e-mails.
 Please notify (therapist's name) if you decide to avoid or limit, in any way, the use of e-mail, texts, cell phones calls, phone messages, or e-faxes.
 If you communicate confidential or private information via unencrypted e-mail, texts or e-fax or via phone messages, will assume that you have made an informed decision, will view it as your agreement to take the risk that such communication may be intercepted, and he will honor your desire to communicate on such matters.
 Please do not use texts, e-mail, voice mail, or faxes for emergencies.

 - Generally, if you keep electronic clinical records, it means that you are a "Covered Entity" under HIPAA and must be HIPAA compliant.
 Becoming HIPAA compliant is not very hard.
-For details, click here.
+Details.